cashfree/cashfree-pg/docs/PaymentMethodUPIInPaymentsEntityUpi.md

 `func (o *PaymentMethodUPIInPaymentsEntityUpi) HasUpiId() bool`

 HasUpiId returns a boolean if a field has been set.

+### GetUpiPayerIfsc

+`func (o *PaymentMethodUPIInPaymentsEntityUpi) GetUpiPayerIfsc() string`

+GetUpiPayerIfsc returns the UpiPayerIfsc field if non-nil, zero value otherwise.

+### GetUpiPayerIfscOk

+`func (o *PaymentMethodUPIInPaymentsEntityUpi) GetUpiPayerIfscOk() (*string, bool)`

+GetUpiPayerIfscOk returns a tuple with the UpiPayerIfsc field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpiPayerIfsc

+`func (o *PaymentMethodUPIInPaymentsEntityUpi) SetUpiPayerIfsc(v string)`

+SetUpiPayerIfsc sets UpiPayerIfsc field to given value.

+### HasUpiPayerIfsc

+`func (o *PaymentMethodUPIInPaymentsEntityUpi) HasUpiPayerIfsc() bool`

+HasUpiPayerIfsc returns a boolean if a field has been set.

+### GetUpiPayerAccountNumber

+`func (o *PaymentMethodUPIInPaymentsEntityUpi) GetUpiPayerAccountNumber() string`

+GetUpiPayerAccountNumber returns the UpiPayerAccountNumber field if non-nil, zero value otherwise.

+### GetUpiPayerAccountNumberOk

+`func (o *PaymentMethodUPIInPaymentsEntityUpi) GetUpiPayerAccountNumberOk() (*string, bool)`

+GetUpiPayerAccountNumberOk returns a tuple with the UpiPayerAccountNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpiPayerAccountNumber

+`func (o *PaymentMethodUPIInPaymentsEntityUpi) SetUpiPayerAccountNumber(v string)`

+SetUpiPayerAccountNumber sets UpiPayerAccountNumber field to given value.

+### HasUpiPayerAccountNumber

+`func (o *PaymentMethodUPIInPaymentsEntityUpi) HasUpiPayerAccountNumber() bool`

+HasUpiPayerAccountNumber returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)